timday/coronavirus/docs/index.md

 =====

 * If you're not running the Covid-19 Symptom Tracker app... why not?  <https://covid.joinzoe.com/>.
+    * Updates and webinars by the team behind this app at <https://covid.joinzoe.com/blog>.
-    * Also available for the USA at <https://covid.joinzoe.com/us>.
+    * App now also available for the USA at <https://covid.joinzoe.com/us>.
 * The FT is doing some interesting charting: <https://www.ft.com/coronavirus-latest>.
 * But Information Is Beautiful has the best looking: <https://informationisbeautiful.net/visualizations/covid-19-coronavirus-infographic-datapack/>
 * Various "dashboard" pages: